TLDR: quick comparison table

 )

-print(result["markdown"])To explore how to take your web scraping workflows to the next level using Firecrawl /agent endpoint and browser sandbox, read our docs.
+print(result["markdown"])To explore how to take your web scraping workflows to the next level using Firecrawl's /agent endpoint and /interact endpoint, read our docs.
+For a quick overview of all core Firecrawl endpoints with working examples, see Firecrawl 101.

 What users say

-Firecrawl is one of the most popular and efficient web scraping APIs of 2026.
+Firecrawl is the web scraping API many AI teams reach for in 2026.
+It's now one of the fastest-growing open source projects on GitHub, ranked among the top 50 repositories by stars.
 Developer sentiment on X and tech blogs trends positive, with most praise focused on speed and the clean API design.

 There's a reason tools like OpenClaw use Firecrawl as their web data layer-the clean output and reliable infrastructure fit naturally into agent-based workflows that need web data without the scraping maintenance burden.
 In fact, it's so powerful paired with the Firecrawl CLI that developers are using it directly from their terminals and AI coding agents: